Chiropractic Medical Billing Company: Medicare Rules, Modifier Traps, and What Your Billing Partner Must Get Right

 Is chiropractic billing hard?

 Yes — chiropractic billing is one of the most complex and denial-prone specialties in medical billing.
-Medicare's narrow coverage (only spinal manipulation for subluxation), the mandatory AT modifier on every CMT claim, the active vs. maintenance care distinction, the 12-visit re-evaluation rule, and the need for multiple modifier types (AT, GA, GY, GX, 59, 25) create a billing environment where even small mistakes result in denials.
-Add workers' comp and personal injury cases — each with their own rules and fee schedules — and chiropractic billing requires significantly more specialized knowledge than most other specialties.
+Medicare's narrow coverage (only CMT for subluxation), the AT modifier requirement, the active vs. maintenance care distinction, the 12-visit re-evaluation rule, and the multi-modifier system create a billing environment where small mistakes cause denials.
+Workers' comp and PI cases add another layer of rules that general billers are not trained on.

 What is the most common rejection in chiropractic medical billing?

-The most common rejection is a missing or incorrect AT modifier, which accounts for approximately 31% of all chiropractic claim denials.
-The AT modifier is required on every Medicare claim for spinal manipulation (CPT 98940–98942) to indicate active treatment.
-Without it, Medicare automatically denies the claim as not medically necessary.
+The most common rejection is a missing or incorrect AT modifier, accounting for approximately 31% of all chiropractic claim denials.
+The AT modifier is required on every Medicare CMT claim (98940–98942).
+Without it, Medicare automatically denies the claim.
 The second most common cause is insufficient subluxation documentation (19%), followed by incorrect primary diagnosis sequencing (17%).

-What is the biggest challenge with chiropractic reimbursement and compliance?
+What is the biggest compliance risk in chiropractic billing?

-The biggest challenge is the active treatment vs. maintenance care distinction.
-Medicare only covers chiropractic care when the patient is in an active treatment phase with a reasonable expectation of functional improvement.
-Once the patient reaches maximum therapeutic benefit and care becomes maintenance-oriented, Medicare coverage stops.
-A 2024 OIG audit found that 64% of overpayments to chiropractors were due to billing maintenance care as active treatment.
-Managing this transition — including proper documentation, 12-visit re-evaluations, and timely ABN collection — is the single most compliance-sensitive area in chiropractic billing.
+The active treatment vs. maintenance care distinction is the highest compliance risk.
+Medicare only covers care when the patient is actively improving.
+A 2024 OIG audit found that 64% of chiropractic overpayments were from billing maintenance care as active treatment.
+Managing this transition — with 12-visit re-evaluations, strong documentation, and timely ABN collection — is critical.

 How much does outsourcing chiropractic medical billing cost?

 Chiropractic billing companies typically charge 5% to 10% of monthly collections, a flat monthly fee of $1,500 to $4,000, or a per-claim fee of $5 to $12.
-The cost is generally offset by improved collection rates, fewer denials, and faster reimbursement.
-Most practices see a 15% to 30% increase in collections within the first 90 days of working with a specialized chiropractic billing partner, making the net financial impact positive.
+Most practices see a 15% to 30% increase in collections within 90 days of switching to a specialized chiropractic billing partner.

-What are the top 5 denials in chiropractic medical billing?
+What is the AT modifier in chiropractic billing?

 Related Resources